 Your photo page needs to be in pristine condition; that’s well known.
 But apparently, a completely erased cover page isn’t much of an issue.

-So my plan had always been to renew my passport during the summer, because I always avoid trips in July and August (these are the only 2 months when it’s nice in our terrible climate, and they’re the worst months for high prices and hordes of tourists in many countries).
+Most importantly, my plan had always been to renew my passport during the summer, because I always avoid trips in July and August (these are the only 2 months when it’s nice in our terrible climate, and they’re the worst months for high prices and hordes of tourists in many countries).

 When I decided to do the new promotion that gives 1 million points, I also decided to take a bit more time than for the similar promotion in fall, so I moved up my big Asia trip already planned for fall to July to have more time.

-Hence, the current somewhat tight deadline.
+Hence, my somewhat tight deadline.

 My renewal experience before going on-site